 Administrative Unit Outcomes (AUOs) Cont.
-Strategic Plan Alignment Review Period Method of Assessment Outcome or Desired Outcome 5. wide reports to the state Goal 5 - Strengthen Organizational Effectiveness Review of current collection and reporting practices.
-Compilation of reports submitted by district office Accurate and timely reports to the state 6. submission to the Board the Goal 5 - Strengthen Organizational Effectiveness approvals are submitted to Board Student fees and academic calendars are coordinated and identical for all three colleges and submitted to the Board in a timely fashion 7.
-Direct the development and implementation of the District Strategic Plan and collaborate with the colleges in the development of the colleges Strategic Plans and the Student Success Plans Goal 5 - Strengthen Organizational Effectiveness Draft Strategic Plan will be shared with Consultation Council in February 2019 Plan approved by the Board in March 2019 8. • Maximize student success local, regional, and state agencies The three colleges within KCCD and their students will be represented at meetings where new programs and compliance regulations are considered 9. • Goal 5 - Strengthen Organizational Effectiveness 2018- 2019 , Participants report significant knowledge and appreciation of other colleges and district office
+Strategic Plan Alignment Review Period Method of Assessment Outcome or Desired Outcome reporting for colleges for district wide reports to the state Goal 5 - Strengthen Organizational Effectiveness Review of current collection and reporting practices.
+Compilation of reports submitted by district office Accurate and timely reports to the state 6. calendars are coordinated and identical for all three colleges and Strengthen Increased student, faculty, and community clarity of fees and calendars resulting in increased participation and success 7. implementation of the District Goal 5 - Strengthen Organizational Effectiveness 2018- 2019 Draft Strategic Plan will be shared with Consultation Council in February 2019 Plan approved by the Board in March 2019 8. state, and federal governmental Goal 1 - Maximize student success 2018- 2019 local, regional, and state agencies The three colleges within KCCD and their students will be represented at meetings where new programs and compliance regulations are considered 9. be offered each year with active participation from all employee Goal 5 - Strengthen Organizational Effectiveness 2018- 2019 . • KCCD participants will complete with increased level of knowledge of leadership and awareness and support of other two colleges and district office

 Administrative Unit Outcomes (AUOs) Cont.
-Strategic Plan Alignment Review Period Method of Assessment Outcome or Desired Outcome legislation impacting our colleges Strengthen provided input Community college operations will be enhanced to promote student success and access Goal 1 - Maximize student success statute Increased numbers of students transferring to our colleges and from are adult schools and succeeding b) Summarize the results from any AUOs evaluated during the past year providing details regarding findings and plans for change or improvement.
+Strategic Plan Alignment Review Period Method of Assessment Outcome or Desired Outcome Direct district legislative activities to address state and federal legislation impacting our colleges Strengthen 1 provided input Community college operations will be enhanced to promote student success and access 11.
+Increased level of collaboration with area Adult Schools Goal 1 - Maximize student success 2018- 2019 1 Increased number of adult school students completing at community college 12.
+College faculty and administration will be informed regarding best practices focused on current issues of student success Goal 1 - Maximize student success Goal 2 - Ensure Student Access Satisfaction surveys after each professional development activity At least one district wide professional development workshop for AB 705, Guided Pathways, and maximize utilization of institutional research b) Summarize the results from any AUOs evaluated during the past year providing details regarding findings and plans for change or improvement.